 Read the King James bible and take note of the words of Jesus.

-Talk to Him and to the Father of your heart.
+Talk to Him and to the Father of your spirit.

-Let God be your Father; He is the Father of our spirits.
+God be your Father; He is the Father of our spirits, and He knew us before He created the world.

 Jesus was asked which is the first commandment of all?